 \section{Introduction}

 Studies of the interstellar medium (ISM) have relied on two-dimensional (2D) projections on the sky until recently.
-With the advent of sophisticated techniques and state-of-the-art facilities, astronomy has entered a new realm in which the third dimension can finally be accessed with accuracy, enabling the mapping of the ISM in 3D.
-Astronomers - and the public - will soon be able to experience the Universe in 3D flying through real-world datasets loaded in virtual environments.
+With the advent of sophisticated techniques and state-of-the-art facilities, astronomy has entered a new realm in which the third dimension can finally be accessed with accuracy, enabling the mapping of the ISM in three dimensions (3D).
+Astronomers -- and the public -- will soon be able to experience the Universe in 3D flying through real-world data sets loaded in virtual environments.

-\textit{Gaia} data on stellar distances in particular (e.g., \citealt{Gaia2016}; \citealt{GaiaEDR32021}; \citealt{Bailer-Jones2021}) have allowed for the precise localization in 3D space of more than one billion of stars in our Galaxy through the accurate determination of stellar parallaxes.
-Coupling measurements of stellar parallaxes to reddening, Bayesian inversion methods have already been successful in reconstructing 3D maps of the dust density distribution (e.g., \citealt{Green2019}; \citealt{Lallement2019}; \citealt{Leike2019}; \citealt{Leike2020}), leading to stunning 3D images mapping the dust content of the ISM, in the Solar neighbourhood from within the first tens of parsec and up to much larger distances within the Galactic disk, already covering a substantial fraction of the Galaxy ($6000 \times 6000 \times 800$ pc$^3$ for \citealt{Lallement2019,Lallement2022}).
-Such 3D mappings of the ISM content are of great interest for several areas in Astrophysics.
+\textit{Gaia} data on stellar distances in particular (e.g., \citealt{Gaia2016}; \citealt{GaiaEDR32021}; \citealt{Bailer-Jones2021}) have allowed for the precise localization in 3D space of more than one billion stars in our Galaxy through the accurate determination of stellar parallaxes.
+Coupling measurements of stellar parallaxes to reddening, Bayesian inversion methods have already been successful at reconstructing 3D maps of the dust density distribution (e.g., \citealt{Green2019}; \citealt{Lallement2019}; \citealt{Leike2019}; \citealt{Leike2020}), leading to stunning 3D images mapping the dust content of the ISM, in the Solar neighborhood from within the first tens of parsec and up to much larger distances within the Galactic disk, already covering a substantial fraction of the Galaxy ($6000 \times 6000 \times 800$ pc$^3$ for \citealt{Lallement2019,Lallement2022}).
+Such 3D mappings of the ISM content are of great interest for several areas in astrophysics.
 They shed new light on the dynamics shaping the Galaxy, breaking degeneracies caused by 2D mapping on the 3D shapes of ISM clouds and cloud complexes, their formation mechanisms, and their history \citep[e.g.,][]{Ivanova2021,Bialy2021,Rezaei2022,Zucker2022,Lallement2022,Konstantinou2022}.
-Ultimately, 3D images of the dust content of the Galaxy could also help in the characterization of Galactic foregrounds for observational cosmology and extragalactic astrophysics (e.g., \citealt{Martinez2018}).
+Ultimately, 3D images of the dust content of the Galaxy could also help in the characterization of Galactic foregrounds for observational cosmology and extra-galactic astrophysics (e.g., \citealt{Martinez2018}).